|

 America.
 This includes all those churches who have "Church of God"

-includes the Nazerene Church, and all the churches which have Holiness in
+the Nazerene Church, and all the churches which

-their name.
-The Fire Baptized Way One of the new Holiness leaders was
+have Holiness in their name.
+The Fire Baptized Way One of the new Holiness

-Benjamin Hardin Irwin, a preacher in the Iowa Holliness Association.
-Irwin
+leaders was Benjamin Hardin Irwin, a preacher in the Iowa Holliness

-discovered a new baptism after sanctification.
-Since sanctification was the
+Association.
+Irwin discovered a new baptism after sanctification.
+Since

-Pentecostalism, also had his beginnings in the Methodist Church; and with the
+of Pentecostalism, also had his beginnings in the Methodist Church; and with

 including healing, prophesy and the return of Christ, and helping the poor.